Devon: Notable Devonians

 The actor Matthew Goode was raised in Devon, and Bradley James, also an actor, was born there.
 The singer Joss Stone was brought up in Devon and frontman Chris Martin from the British rock group Coldplay was born there.
 Matt Bellamy, Dominic Howard and Chris Wolstenholme from the English group Muse all grew up in Devon and formed the band there.
 Dave Hill of rock band Slade was born in Flete House which is in the South Hams district of Devon.
 Singer-songwriter Ben Howard grew up in Totnes, a small town in Devon.
 Another famous Devonian is the model and actress Rosie Huntington-Whiteley, who was born in Plymouth and raised in Tavistock.
 The singer and songwriter Rebecca Newman was born and raised in Exmouth.
 Roger Deakins, called "the pre-eminent cinematographer of our time", was born and lives in Devon.

-Trevor Francis, former Nottingham Forest and Birmingham City professional footballer, and the first English footballer to cost £1 million, was born and brought up in Plymouth.
+Ollie Watkins, professional footballer was born in Devon.
+Similarly, footballer Trevor Francis was raised in Devon.
 Swimmer Sharron Davies and diver Tom Daley were born in Plymouth.
 The Olympic runner Jo Pavey was born in Honiton.
 Peter Cook the satirist, writer and comedian was born in Torquay, Devon.
 Leicester Tigers and British and Irish Lions Rugby player Julian White was born and raised in Devon and now farms a herd of pedigree South Devon beef cattle.
 The dog breeder John "Jack" Russell was also from Devon.
 Jane McGrath, who married Australian cricketer Glenn McGrath was born in Paignton, her long battle with and subsequent death from breast cancer inspired the formation of the McGrath Foundation, which is one of Australia's leading charities.

+Devon has also been the home, inspiration or base for a number of notable writers, artists, entrepreneurs and politicians.
+The poet Samuel Taylor Coleridge, the crime writers Agatha Christie and Bertram Fletcher Robinson, the Irish writer William Trevor, and the poet Ted Hughes each lived in Devon.
+The painter and founder of the Royal Academy, Sir Joshua Reynolds, was born in Devon.
+Chris Dawson, the billionaire owner of retailer The Range was born in Devon, where his business retains its head office in Plymouth.
 Devon has also been represented in the House of Commons by notable Members of Parliament (MPs) such as Nancy Astor, Gwyneth Dunwoody, Michael Foot and David Owen and the Prime Ministers Lord John Russell and Lord Palmerston.